bedrocklinux/bedrocklinux-website/markdown/1.0alpha4/install.md

 of writing, Arch Linux has 4.9.0 and Ubuntu Trusty has 4.8.2.
 Consider using a distribution with an older gcc release until the situation is remedied.
 See [here](http://www.openwall.com/lists/musl/2014/05/15/1) for details.
-You can, for example, use an Ubuntu Saucy live CD/USB with gcc 4.8.1.**
+You can, for example, use an Ubuntu Raring or Debian Wheezy based live CD/USB with gcc 4.7.X**

 ## {id="partitioning"} Partitioning